ottogroup/flink-spector/README.md

 					.close();

-	// Lets you query the output tuples like a table:
+	// Lets you query the output like a table:
 	OutputMatcher<Tuple2<Integer, String>> matcher =
-			//name the values in your tuple with keys: new AssertBlock<Tuple2<Integer, String>>("value", "name")
+			//define keys for the values in your tuple: new AssertBlock<Tuple2<Integer, String>>("value", "name")
 					.assertThat("value", is(3))
 					.assertThat("name", either(is("fritz")).or(is("peter")))